-From the iconic EarthBound to the expansive Trails series there have been many incredible JRPGs released over the years, but which ones are considered the best of all time?
-With the once-niche genre growing in popularity all the time, here are 10 JRPGs you must play in 2022.
+There have been a lot of amazing JRPGs released over the years, from the classic EarthBound to the genre-defying Nier Automata, but which ones are the best of all time?
+Here are 10 JRPGs you should play in 2023.

 10. The Legends of Heroes: Trails in the Sky

 The Legend of Heroes Trails series is a decade-spanning JRPG franchise that currently contains fourteen interconnected games that are all part of the Trails universe.
 Trails in the Sky was the game that kicked off the entire saga and it still holds up well to this day.

 The game follows the journey of Estelle Bright and her adopted brother Joshua who journey across the land of Liberl completing their training to become bracers – members of a non-government organization that act to protect society and keep the peace.

 The gameplay is comprised of overworld exploration and turn-based battles which set the foundation for the unique mechanics that would define the rest of the franchise.
 Trails in the Sky is a great introduction to one of the vastest worlds in all of gaming and is an essential must-play for anyone interested in the series.

 The Legend of Heroes is one of the best JRPG series of all time and Trials in the Sky is the perfect place to start.

 If reading the term “Xeno” has made you think of the Xenoblade Chronicles games we wouldn’t be surprised.
 Xenogears is the predecessor to Nintendo’s modern breakthrough JRPG series and its legacy exceeds far more than just what came after.